Core scene-graph types and APIs for constructing, inspecting, importing, exporting,

 The SceneEvents system exposes lifecycle and error events, allowing applications

 to observe and react to changes as models, objects, and resources are created or destroyed.
+These events

 A Scene uses a CoordinateSystem to specify its basis, units, origin, and scale.
 Each